Brondchux/fotos/README.md

 2. Using NPM, run "npm i"
 3. Then run "npm start"
 4. View deployement on http://localhost:3000
+5. Click on next or previous arrows to see another batch of curated photos
-5. Enjoy displayed curated photos or search for your favourite
+6. Search for your favourite type of photos, enjoy!

 ---